GR8505/Titanic_Exploratory_Analysis/README.md

-# Titanic Exploratory Data Analysis (EDA)
+# Titanic Machine Learning
 -------------------------------------------------------------------------------------------------
 ## Executive Overview ##
 -------------------------------------------------------------------------------------------------
 The aim of this machine learning project was to develop a model to predict the number of people who survived the sinking of the Titanic.
-At the end of my EDA and modelling process, I developed a logistic regression model that yielded an accuracy level of 79.9 percent.
-In the future, I will attempt to improve this accuracy level, probably with another classification method like KNN.
+At the end of my Exploratory Data Analysis (EDA) and modelling, I successfully developed a logistic regression model that yielded an accuracy of 79.9 percent.

+In the future, I will attempt to improve this accuracy with another classification method like K-Nearest Neighbours (KNN) and various sampling methods.

-However, it was surprising to note that gender was not included in the final model.
-I believe that the creation of the variable title was more of an accurate predictor for survival than gender and thus the reason why gender was no longer significant to the model.
+However, it was surprising to note that **Gender** was not included in the final model.
+I believe that the creation of the variable **Title** turned out to be a more accurate predictor for survival rate.

-My final model was Survived ~ Pclass + Age + Fare + Title + FsizeC.
+My final Logistic Regression model was:
+Survived ~ Pclass + Age + Fare + Title + FsizeC.

 -------------------------------------------------------------------------------------------------